yhayase/skk-vscode/memory-bank/progress.md

 - Conversion candidate menu is displayed at the beginning of the line, which can be problematic for long lines
 - No dedicated mode for registration editor yet
 - Some code duplication in registration editor opening logic
+- No undo functionality for candidate deletion yet

 ## Evolution of Project Decisions